SciCatProject/frontend/documentation/Catanie/Quickstart.md

 ```
 make data
 ```

+These commands will install mongoDB which is the scicat database, catamel which is the REST API backend, and finally the frontend web interface (catanie).
+In addition random data wikll be generated and added to the database.

 5. point your browser to localhost:4200

 You should see the scicat interface and be able to login with username ingestor and password